-Remember, when the Speed, Track and Position information displays are flashing, satellite lock has not been achieved and no position fix has been determined.
+Remember, when information displays are flashing, satellite lock has not been achieved and no position fix has been determined.
 A question mark will also flash on the present position arrow in the center of the compass rose.

 Speed (ground speed) is the velocity you are making over the ground.
 (If you wish, you can customize the Speed window to display Closing Speed instead.
 Closing Speed is also known as velocity made good.
 It's the speed that you're making toward the waypoint.
 For instructions, see the Customize Page Displays entry in Sec.
 8.)